John Travolta: Aviation

-In 1984, Travolta was inducted into the American Academy of Achievement and presented with the Golden Plate Award by Awards Council member General Chuck Yeager, USAF.

 On November 24, 1992, Travolta was piloting his Gulfstream N728T at night above a solid undercast when he experienced a total electrical system failure while flying under instrument flight rules into Washington National Airport.
 During the emergency landing, he almost had a mid-air collision with a USAir Boeing 727, an event attributed to a risky decision by an air traffic controller.

+In 1984, Travolta was inducted into the American Academy of Achievement and presented with the Golden Plate Award by Awards Council member General Chuck Yeager, USAF.
 Travolta was inducted into the Living Legends of Aviation in 2007 and acts as the award show's official ambassador.

 On September 13, 2010, during the first episode of the final season of her talk show, Oprah Winfrey announced that she would be taking her entire studio audience on an eight-day, all-expenses-paid trip to Australia, with Travolta serving as pilot for the trip.
 He had helped Winfrey plan the trip for more than a year.

 He is the author of the book Propeller One-Way Night Coach, the story of a young boy's first flight.

-Travolta is rated to 737, 707 and 747 planes.